 “Sandy Hook School Students Learn About Chinese Culture”, published in the February 11th, 2011 edition of The Newtown Bee:

 “Sandy Hook School parent volunteer Wan Huffman taught students about mythological animals from Chinese culture on Friday, February 4.”

 “Sandy Hook School first grader Bear Nikitchyuk created a “dragon that bites” after learning about mythological animals in Chinese culture.”

-Finally, in November of 2012, Katherine Mauro provided an inside look at the school and in particularly its library for a college class assignment.
-Her detailed site visit (which includes photos) describes an active, organized, and advanced library, full of busy students.
+Finally, in September of 2012, a woman by the name of Katherine Mauro provided an inside look at the school and in particular its library for a college class assignment.
+Her detailed site visit describes an active, organized, and advanced library, full of busy students.
 Katherine says of the library:

 I have never seen a Library Media Center run so smoothly, with such excitement, respect and collaboration.

 All of this would certainly be very strange for a school that had been closed for four whole years.
 But how do we know that Katherine was actually at Sandy Hook (as opposed to some other school) and that she was there in September of 2012, mere months before the shooting?
 The answer lies within the four photos of the library included in her entry.
 Not only do they match what we’ve already seen of the library here and elsewhere on the site, but inspecting their Exif data provides substantial corroborating evidence, such as the date that they were taken and even GPS coordinates.
 As you can see, this metadata shows that these photos were taken just after 9AM on September 21st, 2012:

 And the GPS location (in decimal degrees) is 41; 25; 10.799999999988259 latitude, 73; 16; 43.2000000000116557 longitude: